rico-projects/rico/README.md

 * projection
 * tracing

-A general introduction of Rico can be found in the [Karakun DevHub](https://dev.karakun.com/rico/).
+An introduction of Rico can be found in the [Karakun DevHub](https://dev.karakun.com/rico/).

 ## Development origin